 You can choose this scheme if you expect the value of your taxable supplies (excluding VAT) during the next year (beginning at the start of a tax period) will not exceed £1,350,000 and…

-- you have not been convicted of a VAT offence in the last year;
+- You’re not convicted of a VAT offense in the last year;

-- you have not received a penalty for VAT evasion involving dishonest conduct in the last year
+- You’ve not received a penalty for VAT evasion.
+The focus lies on the ones involving dishonest conduct in the last year

-- you do not owe any VAT or you have made arrangements with Revenue and Customs to clear the total amount of your outstanding VAT payments (including surcharges and/or penalties);
+- You don’t owe any VAT.
+You’ve made arrangements with revenue and customs clear the number of your outstanding VAT payments.
+These include surcharges and/or penalties);

-Your business can continue using the scheme until its annual taxable turnover reaches £1,600,000.
-You may use the cash accounting basis for a further six months to account for any VAT outstanding on supplies made and received while using the scheme, or you can account for all the outstanding VAT due in the period you cease to use the scheme.
-Any VAT still outstanding at the end of the six month period must be accounted for on the VAT return ending then.
+Use the scheme until its annual taxable turnover reaches £1,600,000.
+Use the cash accounting basis for a further six months.
+This accounts for any VAT outstanding on supplies made and received to use the scheme. or you can account for all the outstanding VAT due in the period you stop to use the scheme.
+Account any VAT still outstanding at the end of the six month period. for on the VAT return ending then.

-The cash accounting scheme can be used together with the annual accounting scheme, or flat rate scheme for small businesses.
+Use the cash accounting scheme with the annual accounting scheme.
+The flat rate scheme works for small businesses.

 VAT Flat Rate Scheme

-The VAT flat rate scheme is designed to make it simpler and quicker for small businesses to complete their VAT return.
+Design a VAT flat rate scheme to make it simpler and quicker.
+This helps small businesses complete their VAT return.

-This is because VAT payable to HMRC is calculated as a particular percentage of the gross turnover of the business and not as the difference between VAT on individual sales and purchases.
-In particular there is no need to record the VAT incurred on most purchases and determine whether it is reclaimable or not, so there is less chance of error.
+Calculate VAT payable to HMRC for a particular percentage of the gross turnover of the business. and not as the difference between the VAT on individual sales and purchases.
+There’s no need to record the VAT incurred on most purchases.
+Determine whether it is reclaimable or not, so there is less chance of error.
 The amount of VAT charged to customers remains the same whether using the flat rate scheme or not.

-However, some business will pay less VAT by using the scheme and some may pay more by using it as the percentages used are based on the average VAT payable by particular trade sectors.
+Some businesses pay less VAT by using the scheme.
+Some may pay more by using it as the percentages used on the average VAT.
+Pay this by particular trade sectors.
 It is important to calculate the financial effect before applying to use the scheme.